modestyachts/CIFAR-10.1/README.md

 8. **Inspect the new dataset.**
 * `inspect_dataset_simple.ipynb` is a simple notebook to browse the new dataset.

-9. **Inspect model predictions.**
+## Extra step: Inspecting Model Predictions
+After assembling a final dataset, we ran a broad range of classifiers on the new test set.
-* `inspect_model_predictions.ipynb` explores the model predictions made on the new test set and displays a dataframe including the original and new accuracy for each model.
+The notebook `inspect_model_predictions.ipynb` explores the model predictions made on the new test set and displays a dataframe including the original and new accuracy for each model.

 # Other Data